bunnythecat/EmoteML/README.md

 emote_class.py performs the training and predicts the test results from the soft voting of the 4 cross-validation splits.

 #### Results
 test_result.csv shows the 30 test samples and the target emote predicted by the model.
+For further details please find in the discussion section in the [Paper](Sentiment_Analysis_with_Emotes_using_Attention_Based_Neural_Networks.pdf).

 #### Future Ideas
 - [ ] implement other models such as FastFormer